 Another detail left out in most productions is the aging of the Ghost of Christmas Present.
 He lives for 12 days as he takes Scrooge to several celebrations around the world.
 By the time his ‘time on earth has spent’ on Twelfth Night, he is a white haired, frail old man.
 By the way, The Children of Man, Ignorance and Want, are two of the best images created by Dickens.
 In the book they are hideous.

 The Ghost of Christmas Yet to Come is not a really well defined specter but a vague image hardly distinguishable from the surrounding darkness.
 Only the extended pointed hand is clear.
 It is more Death than Christmas, which is apt our futures all lead to the same end.

 I disagree with some critics Dickens’ “Carol” removed “Christ” from Christmas.
-There are various references to the Christ child throughout the story.
+There are references to the Christ child throughout the story.
 It is mostly the TV versions that leave out the religious statements, so we should not blame Dickens.

 Tiny Tim is a arguably the greatest challenge of the story.
 Nowadays we find cute and sickly children cloying but in Dickens’s time they were common and considered one of the ultimate tragedies.
-And if we no longer cry at the pathos of a dying child we should ask ourselves why.
+If we no longer cry at the pathos of a dying child we should ask ourselves why.

 By the way, some of my favorite lines of literature reside in “A Christmas Carol” :